pawelc/docs/toread_finance.md

 2004 - Defining risk
-2005 - Economic and Financial Decisions under Risk 2006 - Foreign exchange a practical guide to the FX markets 2007 - Implied correlation from VaR
+2005 - Economic and Financial Decisions under Risk 2006 - Foreign exchange a practical guide to the FX markets 2006 - Modeling asymmetric exchange rate dependence 2007 - Implied correlation from VaR
+2008 - Market Risk Analysis (Book)
 2017 - Modelling and mitigation of Flash Crashes
-2010 - The devil is in the tails: actuarial mathematics and the subprime mortgage crisis 2010 - Newton’s method for computing the nearest correlation matrix with a simple upper bound 2010 - Correlation stress testing for value-at-risk: an unconstrained convex optimization approach 2010 - Exchange Rate Regimes in the Modern Era
+2010 - The devil is in the tails: actuarial mathematics and the subprime mortgage crisis 2010 - Modeling exchange rate dependence at different time horizons 2010 - Newton’s method for computing the nearest correlation matrix with a simple upper bound 2010 - Correlation stress testing for value-at-risk: an unconstrained convex optimization approach 2010 - Exchange Rate Regimes in the Modern Era
-2011 - Crashes and high frequency trading
+2010 - Modeling exchange rate dependence dynamics at different time horizons 2011 - Crashes and high frequency trading
-2012 - Risk Management and Shareholders Value in Banking From Risk Measurement Models to Capital Allocation Policies (book) 2012 - techtrader https://www.techtrader.ai/
+2012 - Exchange return co-movements and volatility spillovers before and after the introduction of euro 2012 - Risk Management and Shareholders Value in Banking From Risk Measurement Models to Capital Allocation Policies (book) 2012 - techtrader https://www.techtrader.ai/
-2012 - MARKET MICROSTRUCTURE DESIGN AND FLASH CRASHES: A SIMULATION APPROACH 2014 - https://www.value-at-risk.net
+2012 - MARKET MICROSTRUCTURE DESIGN AND FLASH CRASHES: A SIMULATION APPROACH 2013 - The Rearrangement Algorithm a new tool for computing bounds on risk measures 2013 - Extreme-quantile tracking for financial time series 2013 - Model uncertainty and VaR aggregation
+2014 - https://www.value-at-risk.net
 2014 - Time Series Models for Business and Economic Forecasting 2014 - VaR-implied tail-correlation matrices
-2015 - Is a High CAPE Cause for Alarm?
+2014 - Interdependence and contagion in global asset markets 2014 - Co-movements among major European exchange rates: A multivariate time-varying asymmetric approach 2015 - Is a High CAPE Cause for Alarm?
 Part 2: Valuation-Based Asset Allocation (https://www.forbes.com/sites/wadepfau/2015/07/09/is-a-high-cape-cause-for-alarm-part-2-valuation-based-asset-allocation/?sh=46cd4ff84eda)
 2016 - The Gaussian Copula and the Financial Crisis: A Recipe for Disaster or Cooking the Books?
+2017 - Quantile-based Risk Sharing
 2018 - Understanding Flash Crash Contagion and Systemic Risk: A Micro-Macro Agent-Based Approach 2018 - How do participants behave during Flash events?
 Evidence from the UK equity market.
-2019 - https://www.cuemacro.com/about/
+2018 - A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas 2019 - https://www.cuemacro.com/about/
 2019 - The man who solved the market (book) http://www.londonfx.co.uk/
 2020 - https://thalesians.com/videos/
 2020 - https://volquant.medium.com/fragile-markets-understanding-the-dynamic-of-a-flash-crash-e86fbc8b4e6c
+2020 - A Conversation With Paul Embrechts
+2020 - A Conversation with Paul Embrechts2
-2021 - https://deepdow.readthedocs.io/
+2020 - Robustness in the Optimization of Risk Measures 2021 - https://deepdow.readthedocs.io/
 2021 - http://nakisa.org/
+2021 - Bayes risk, elicitability, and the Expected Shortfall

 Probabilistic Graphical Models: A New Way of Thinking in Financial Modelling Bayesian Methods in Finance